Home Telephone Location New Telephone Numbers

 • Twigs and small branches

-• Flowers, plants & weeds (no soil or plant pots).
+• Flowers, plants, and weeds (no soil or plant pots)

-• Please do not place your garden waste in plastic bags or liners.
+Please don’t put garden waste in plastic bags or liners.

 We cannot accept soil, large branches, logs, wood, stones, rubble or animal bedding/waste in the brown bin.
 Please do not put any liquids or oils into your brown bin.